- Hike with your own husky in the Tromsø mountainside

 More Great Norway Itineraries

 Looking for more inspiration for your family trip to Norway?
-Check out these other Norway itineraries, explore different ways to spend two weeks in Norway with the family, or discover the best time to visit Norway.
+Check out these other Norway itineraries, explore different ways to spend two weeks in Norway with your family, or discover the best time to visit Norway.